-In two supporting posts, I also show ways to either prevent the paint drying too quickly and to slow it down or control it to a degree.
+In two supporting posts, I also show ways to either prevent the paint from drying too quickly and slow it down or control it to a degree.

 One of the advantages of using acrylic paints is that they dry out quickly.
 It saves all that waiting around that you get with oils.
 The fast drying times of acrylic paint is one of the major reasons to pick them as a medium to paint with.
 Not having to wait forever for them to dry works well in our fast-paced modern life or smaller homes or studios.
 However, sometimes they just dry out all too quickly.

 Unfortunately one of the disadvantages of using acrylic paint is also that they dry out too quickly sometimes.
 The heat increases the speed at which they dry – a lot!